JerryXRQ/CS337_Project3/README.md

 ### Jerry Xu:
-Designed the interface and finished the required tasks Wrote the user story and question format file
+Designed the interface and finished the required tasks Wrote the user story and question format file Connected the deployment to Slack and recorded the demo

 ### Daniel Wang:
 Created the flow chart